The-Academic-Observatory/observatory-platform/CONTRIBUTING.md

 # Contributing
-Welcome to the contributing guide for the [academic-observatory](https://github.com/The-Academic-Observatory/academic-observatory)!
+Welcome to the contributing guide for the [observatory-platform](https://github.com/The-Academic-Observatory/observatory-platform)!
 We welcome contributions to the project, please see below for details about how to contribute.

 ## Python
-The academic-observatory is written in [Python](https://www.python.org/).
+The Observatory Platform is written in [Python](https://www.python.org/).

 ### Version
 A minimum version of Python 3.7 is required.